MusicAsCode/ardour-build/README.md

 the dependencies in the course of creating a generalized and resuable conatiner ensures that the container can run on as a wide variety of systems as possible.

+# Purpose of This Project

+This is a fork of what is a very good start on identifying the dependencies to build and run Ardour.
+I'd like to move it forward and create a container that will fit into existing Desktop environments in as natural a way from a user experience standpoint, but with minimal impact on the host OS.